Mixed oxidant: Membrane cell

-Chlorine and its compounds have been dissolved in the water passing through the anode chamber, and by injecting the required amount of this solution into water, it can be disinfected.
-The output solution of the anode chamber in the membrane reactors is acidic and its pH is around 2-3.
-For this type of electrolysis cell, fixed titanium electrodes can be used to ensure no corrosion at the anode side.
-In order to increase efficiency and enhance capacity, several membrane cells can be used in parallel.
+When water flows through the anode chamber, it dissolves chlorine and its compounds.
+By adding the necessary quantity of this mixture to water, it can be purified.
+The solution exiting the anode chamber in membrane reactors is acidic, with a pH of about 2-3.
+Fixed titanium electrodes, which are resistant to corrosion at the anode, are suitable for this kind of electrolysis cell.

 Membraneless cell

 The structure of the cell without a membrane is similar to a membrane cell, with the exception that it has one brine solution input and one output for the products.
 In this case, the anode and cathode products are mixed and go to the cell output.
-Since the pH of the produced solution is around 8-9, using this solution for disinfection may increase the pH; that can be reduced by adding acidic solutions.
-This type of cell can be unipolar or bipolar.
-The structure of the cell is described below.
+Since the pH of the produced solution is around 8-9, using this solution for disinfection may be unsuitable for base-sensitive applications.
+Acidic solution is added to reduce pH in these situations.
+This type of cell can be unipolar or bipolar, as described below.

 Types of cell connections

-Electrolysis cells with more than one anode and cathode pair have two types of arrangement, including both unipolar and bipolar.
+Electrolysis cells with more than one anode and cathode pair have two types of arrangement: unipolar and bipolar.

-Unipolar arrangement: in this case the cells are arranged in parallel and therefore have the same potential difference between the anode-cathode pair.
+Unipolar arrangement: Cells are arranged in parallel and therefore have the same potential difference between the anode-cathode pair.
 The total current flow is equal to the sum of each pair's current and the voltage is equal to one pair's voltage.
-In this case the whole system voltage is low and its current is high.
+In this case, the whole system voltage is low and its current is high.

-Bipolar arrangement: In this case, the cells are connected in series.
-In the industry, bipolar ordering is done in various ways.
-In one case central electrodes on one side act as the anode and on the other side act as the cathode.
-In other cases, part of the electrode plate on both sides is the anode and the other part is the cathode.
+Bipolar arrangement: Cells are connected in series.
+Bipolar ordering has multiple configurations.
+In one case, central electrodes on one side act as the anode and on the other side act as the cathode.
+In other cases, half of the electrode plate on both sides is the anode and the other half is the cathode.

 Comparisons

 Advantages of Mixed oxidant solution compared to other disinfecting methods

-Application of mixed-oxidant solution for disinfecting water has several advantages compared to other methods, such as sodium hypochlorite and calcium hypochlorite.
-Disinfecting effect of Mixed oxidant is higher than other methods such as chlorination and in comparison to other methods such as Ozonation and using ultraviolet ray, contains residual chlorine in the water.
-Moreover, it is much safer and causes fewer risks.
+Application of mixed-oxidant solution for disinfecting water has several advantages compared to other methods, such as sodium hypochlorite bleach and calcium hypochlorite.
+The disinfecting effect of applying mixed oxidant is more efficacious and has fewer safety concerns than other methods, such as chlorination and ozonation.
+It is generally regarded as safer and with fewer risks.
 A summary of the comparison between the disinfection methods is provided in the table below.

 In the next table, the effectiveness of mixed oxidant and bleach in terms of deactivating bacteria and viruses has been compared.
-In almost all cases mixed oxidant is a more effective solution.
+In many cases a mixed oxidant is more effective against pathogens either by inactivating more pathogens, requiring less contact time, or less product than bleach.
+An MOS is also effective against more bacteria and viruses than bleach.